Conveniently located to serve Beverly Hills, Hollywood, Los Angeles, NYC, and Miami.

 Who Is a Candidate for Asian Rhinoplasty?

 Rhinoplasty is a surgical procedure, so candidates must meet certain health requirements.
-It is important to speak candidly with Dr. Sanan about your medical history, current health issues, and medications you are taking, so he can determine if rhinoplasty is a suitable option for you.
+It is important to speak candidly with us about your medical history, current health issues, and medications you are taking, so we can determine if rhinoplasty is a suitable option for you.

-If you have a medical condition that interferes with the body’s healing process or are not a good candidate for nose surgery for other reasons, Dr. Sanan may recommend non-surgical rhinoplasty.
+If you have a medical condition that interferes with the body’s healing process or are not a good candidate for nose surgery for other reasons, we may recommend non-surgical rhinoplasty.
 This minimally-invasive procedure involves the use of dermal fillers to enhance the shape of the nose.

 HowIs Asian Rhinoplasty Performed?

-Dr. Sanan will perform your Asian rhinoplasty in a state-of-the-art surgical facility.
+Your Asian rhinoplasty will be performed in a state-of-the-art surgical facility.
 Rhinoplasty is considered an outpatient procedure, which means you will be able to go home within hours of the surgery.

 To ensure a comfortable experience for the patient, anesthesia is administered at the start of the procedure.
-After the anesthesia has taken effect, Dr. Sanan will make an external incision at the base of the soft tissue that separates the nostrils.
+After the anesthesia has taken effect, an external incision will be made at the base of the soft tissue that separates the nostrils.

-Dr. Sanan will lift the nasal tissue to expose the inner nasal structure.
-He can then modify the bone and cartilage to achieve the patient’s desired enhancements.
-He will use sutures to secure the new nose shape and to close the external incision.
+The nasal tissue will be lifted to expose the inner nasal structure.
+The bone and cartilage can be modified to achieve the patient’s desired enhancements.
+Sutures will be used to secure the new nose shape and to close the external incision.